ssup3r/Banking-System/README.md

 # Banking-System

-Banking Management System I have created as a simple python project
+Banking Management System for me to learn thing such as Secured Login/Register system, SQL, databases, and maybe oauth